-Acceleration generally happens when the lender makes a clear demand for payment of the entire loan balance.
-Most mortgages and deeds of trust contain a clause that requires the lender to send a notice, commonly called a "breach letter," warning the borrower that the loan is in default before loan acceleration and foreclosure.
-(Sometimes, though, the loan contract might say that acceleration automatically occurs when the borrower fails to make a payment.)
+Acceleration generally happens after the lender makes a clear demand for payment of the entire loan balance.
+Most mortgages and deeds of trust contain a clause that requires the lender to send a notice, commonly called a "breach letter," after the borrower defaults.
+This letter warns the borrower that the loan is in default before loan acceleration and foreclosure.

 A breach letter typically has to specify:

-Generally, the servicer will send this letter when the borrower is around 90 days' delinquent on payments.
-That's because, under federal law, in most cases, a foreclosure can't start until the borrower is more than 120 days' delinquent on the loan.
-If you don't cure the default, the foreclosure will start.
+Generally, the servicer will send this letter when the borrower is around 90 days delinquent on payments.
+That's because, under federal law, in most cases, a foreclosure can't start until the borrower is more than 120 days delinquent on the loan.
+If you don't cure the default, the foreclosure will begin.